 Automate the alerts.
 When a customer crosses into at-risk territory based on your defined triggers, automated notifications go to the right team member with next-step recommendations.
 This removes the manual monitoring burden and ensures nobody falls through the cracks.

-The Intervention: Turning Feedback Into Action
+Turning Feedback Into Action

 Finding problems is half the battle.
 Actually doing something about them determines whether the customer renews.